F1LT3R/magic-params/README.md

 ## Credits

-Thanks to Ben Iconator and Anbileru Adaleru from NounProject for the rabbit and magic wand vectors.
+Thanks to [Ben Iconator](https://thenounproject.com/mr.iconator/) and [Anbileru Adaleru](https://thenounproject.com/pronoun/) from NounProject for the rabbit and magic wand vectors used in the magic params logo.